fastly/fastly-magento2/Documentation/Guides/IMAGE-OPTIMIZATION.md

 <img alt="IO Not Enabled" title="IO Not Enabled" src="../images/guides/image-optimization/io_not_enabled.png" width="600px"/>

-it means you do not have the IO feature enabled and need to talk to our sales team.
+it means you do not have the IO feature enabled and need to talk to the Fastly support team.

 There are four main categories

 * Fastly IO Snippet Upload
-* Default IO config options
+* Default IO config options (available in 1.2.52+)
+* Force lossy conversion (available in 1.2.57+)
 * Deep image optimization
 * Adaptive pixel ratios